barriossteven/PSUniversal_API_Implementation/README.md

 ## .AREAS OF IMPROVEMENT

 ## .NOTES
-Script was created using Powershell 5.1.
+Script was created using Powershell 5.1 but is compatible with Powershell Core.
+Powershell Universal 2.2.0 was used for framework.
+Requirements:
+  1. ActiveDirectory
+  2. PowerCLI
+  3. Citrix Provisioning Services SDK

-PoshRSJob, PowerCLI, and Citrix Broker SDK are required.
+  4. Citrix Broker SDK
+  5. Powershell Universal